tensorflow/docs/site/en/api_docs/python/tf/train/Checkpoint.md

     Python objects in the dependency graph with no values in the checkpoint.
 This method returns the status object, and so may be chained with `initialize_or_restore` or `run_restore_ops`.
+-  `assert_existing_objects_matched()`:
+    Raises an exception if any existing Python objects in the dependency graph are unmatched.
+Unlike `assert_consumed`, this assertion will pass if values in the checkpoint have no corresponding Python objects.
+For example a `tf.keras.Layer` object which has not yet been built, and so has not created any variables, will pass this assertion but fail `assert_consumed`.
+Useful when loading part of a larger checkpoint into a new Python program, e.g. a training checkpoint with a <a href="../../tf/train/Optimizer"><code>tf.train.Optimizer</code></a> was saved but only the state required for inference is being loaded.
+This method returns the status object, and so may be chained with `initialize_or_restore` or `run_restore_ops`.
 - `initialize_or_restore(session=None)`:
     When graph building, runs variable initializers if `save_path` is `None`, but otherwise runs restore operations.
 If no `session` is